pnp/blog/content/weekly-agenda/23-08-14/index.md

 This is the agenda for the following week:

-### Microsoft 365 & Power Platform Community Call - 10th of August
+### Microsoft 365 & Power Platform Community Call - 3rd of August

 Typically demos here are from the community by the community.
 You are welcome to demo here 👋

-* Thursday, 10th of August, 2023, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 17th of August, 2023, 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
 * If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft 365 Community blog - Microsoft 365 & Power Platform Development](https://pnp.github.io/blog/categories/microsoft-365-and-power-platform-development-community-call/)

 Demos:

-* Daniel Turley (Avanade) - SPFx at Microsoft - Accelerator Services Framework
+* [Markus Möller](https://twitter.com/Moeller2_0) (Avanade) | @Moeller2_0 - A Teams Tab enabling file conversions with Microsoft Graph
-* Rishabh Shukla - Building Invoice Generator solution with SPFx with automatic file creation
+* John Aziz (Udacity) - Automate Business Email Management Using AI Builder and Power Apps
-* [Ejaz Hussain](https://twitter.com/ejazhussain_) (Content + Cloud) | @ejazhussain_ - Building SPFx solution to manage your Azure DevOps projects with OpenAI integration
+* [Chris Kent](https://twitter.com/theChrisKent) (Takeda) | @TheChrisKent - List Formatting T8ipps & Tricks